UChicago-Tech-Challenge-Spring-2022/-the-bot/README.md

+# Update
+This standalone feature is now fully integrated into our web applcation!
+If you want to try it on our web application, navigate to the uchicago-cs-course-advising-website repo under this organization.

 # Description
 The notification bot is for UChicago students to get email notifications as soon as a seat becomes available in a full course.